priyanshu192/try/SECURITY.md

 # Security Policy

-+ if have any Vulnerability finded contact: Author(CHAND) or (Facebook.com/CH4ND.CH4ND).
++ if have any Vulnerability finded contact: Author(Priyansh) or (Facebook.com/Priyanshu.Rajput.Official).
 Thanks!

 ## Supported Versions